Kalli/clubster-analysis/src/steps.md

 ---

-That is not to say that there aren't regularly booked residents at these clubs.
+That is not to say that there aren't regularly and repeatedly booked residents at these clubs.
 In fact the most booked artists in this data set are ones that are doing week after week at the same club.
-[Hitch](https://www.residentadvisor.net/dj/hitch) (76 bookings at *Input*), [Raymundo Rodriguez](https://www.residentadvisor.net/dj/raymundorodriguez) (51 bookings at *Corsica Studios*) and [Dexon](https://www.residentadvisor.net/dj/dexon)  (46 bookings at *Melkweg*) are the three most booked artists across the 131  clubs in this data set.
+[Hitch](https://www.residentadvisor.net/dj/hitch) (76 bookings at <em>Input</em>), [Raymundo Rodriguez](https://www.residentadvisor.net/dj/raymundorodriguez) (51 bookings at <em>Corsica Studios</em>) and [Dexon](https://www.residentadvisor.net/dj/dexon)  (46 bookings at <em>Melkweg</em>) are the three most booked artists across the 131 clubs in this data set.

-But there are also a great number of one off bookings, bringing the averages down.
+But there are also a great number of one-off bookings, bringing the averages down.
-Whether this is good or bad thing is probably subjective.
-But it supports the theory that the most popular clubs today build their popularity not honing and supporting local residents but rather from a more transient and travelling talent pool.
+This lends support to the theory that the most popular clubs today build their appeal not by honing and supporting local residents but rather from a wider, transient and travelling talent pool.